Christmas Markets

 Poland: Kraków’s Main Market Square is a festive favorite, featuring intricate decorations, Polish pottery, and traditional pierogi.

-Italy: Bolzano and Trento in the northern Alpine region offer German-inspired markets, while Rome and Florence feature Italian twists on holiday traditions with panettone and nativity scenes.
+Italy: Bolzano and Trento in the northern Alpine region offer German-inspired markets, while Rome and Florence feature Italian twists on holiday traditions, such as panettone and nativity scenes.

 United Kingdom: London’s Hyde Park Winter Wonderland, Bath’s Georgian-style market, and Edinburgh’s festive fair are brimming with seasonal delights.